-If any team personnel are touching a car or team equipment is connected to a car on the grid after the fifteen (15) second signal has been shown the driver of the car concerned must start the race from the pit lane as specified in Article 44.2.
+If any team personnel are touching a car or team equipment is connected to a car in the fast lane after the fifteen (15) second signal has been shown the driver of the car concerned must enter the pit lane following the reconnaissance laps behind the Safety Car described in Article 58.10, or the formation lap described in Article 58.11, and resume start the race from the pit lane as specified in Article 44.2.
 A penalty in accordance with Article 54.3d) will be imposed on any driver who fails to start the race from the pit lane.